Concepts

 contractor/

-├── config.yaml # Project configuration (schema, context, rules)
+├── config.yaml # Project configuration (pipelines, scopes)

 ├── requirements/ # Accumulated requirements (source of truth)